 The subgrantee selection process must ensure only capable entities are awarded funding for the deployment and long-term operation of proposed projects.
 The BDO has designed a rigorous application, scoring, deduplication and review process that will vet and reinforce the best awardee for each project area.
-The BDO has designed the application process and scoring rubric that requires key personnel resumés, professional certifications, and company organization charts.
+The BDO has designed the application process and scoring rubric that requires key personnel résumés, professional certifications and company organization charts.
 Each eligible applicant must also provide narrative on experience in similar projects, project readiness and any upcoming organizational changes, including mergers and acquisitions.
 Further, the BDO will require eligible applicants to disclose the number of network infrastructure projects the applicant has completed both within and outside of Texas, total number of addresses served and number of years in business.
 On the basis of these materials, the BDO will assess whether the applicant has demonstrated adequate operational capacity to carry out the proposed plans.
-Such certifications will occur when an authorized officer of the applicant affixes their signature to the application.
+The poorest demonstrations will result in exclusion of projects from further consideration, while the strongest demonstrations will warrant the award of additional points through the rubric scores for Project Readiness - Technical Demonstration and Project Readiness - Engineering, Designs, Diagrams and Maps.